 Digital Tools and Calculators

 There's a growing availability of online tools and calculators that can automatically simplify fractions with square roots.
-While these tools are helpful for checking answers and saving time, educators emphasize the importance of understanding the underlying concepts.
+While these tools are helpful for checking answers and saving time, educators highlight the importance of understanding the underlying concepts.
 Relying solely on digital tools without understanding the process can hinder long-term mathematical proficiency.

 Real-World Applications